-Whether you woke up on Christmas Day to a brand new acoustic guitar underneath the Christmas tree, or you’re just preparing to entertain your friends and family at a holiday party, learning some easy Christmas songs on guitar is a whole lot of fun.
+Whether you woke up on Christmas Day to some awesome guitar gifts underneath the Christmas tree, or you’re just preparing to entertain your friends and family at a holiday party, learning some easy Christmas songs on guitar is a whole lot of fun.

-And many Christmas songs are easy to play, with simple guitar chords that most beginners can learn.
+And many Christmas songs on acoustic guitar are easy to play, with simple guitar chords that most beginners can learn.
 No matter the level of your guitar skills, you can add some Christmas cheer with your playing.

 From classics like “White Christmas” and “Silent Night,” to modern hits like “All I Want for Christmas is You,” we’ve assembled a jam list of the best Christmas songs to play on guitar.
 With a bit of practice, you can rock out on these easy Christmas songs, with your loved ones singing along.

-What You’ll Need To Play These Easy Christmas Songs on Guitar
+What You’ll Need To Play These Easy Christmas Songs on Acoustic Guitar